-2018 Honda CR-V vs Toyota RAV4
+Honda CR-V vs Toyota RAV4

-CR-V vs RAV4: Interior Space
+CR-V vs RAV4: Interior & Passenger Space

-There’s also a bit more room for cargo in the CR-V, but the RAV4 doesn’t trail too far behind.
-Toyota’s crossover features 73.4 cubic feet of cargo space when you fold all the seats down.
-That already sets it a few steps ahead of most crossovers, but the Honda CR-V goes even further offering a best-in-class 75.8 cubic feet of cargo space.
+Whether you need to load luggage or bigger items into the vehicle, both of these models have your back.
+Toyota’s crossover features 69.8 cubic feet of cargo space when you fold all the seats down.
+That already sets it a few steps ahead of most crossovers, but the Honda CR-V goes even further, offering 75.8 cubic feet of total cargo space.

 CR-V vs. RAV4 Technology

 Both cars give you the ability to pair your smartphone to their multimedia systems.
 For example, through Bluetooth®, you can wirelessly stream your favorite music or make calls while staying focused on the road ahead.

 If you have an Android phone, you can also connect your device through the available Android Auto™ integration feature.
 This will let you access your personalized apps to use the map for directions, read text messages, and more, all on the touchscreen display.
 Unfortunately, the Toyota RAV4 doesn’t offer Android Auto™ at all.

 Honda CR-V vs. Toyota RAV4: Pick Your SUV!